CoquiTones/CoquiTonesWeb/docs/README.md

 # Deploy Local Development Environment

-## Backend

-To start the backend, simply launch a debug session in vscode using the launch.json configuration in .vscode

 ## Database

 In local development, the database is created using a docker container.
 You can spin up this container using docker compose and our docker-compose.yml file.